-• If you are having sedation, please arrange for someone to accompany and stay with you.
+• If you are having sedation, please arrange for someone to accompany you and stay in the building for the duration of the procedure.

-• If you have any problems with persistent abdominal pain or bleeding please contact your GP immediately informing them that you have had an endoscopy.
+• If you have any problems with persistent abdominal pain or bleeding please contact your GP immediately informing them that you have had a colonoscopy.